Public Sector Decarbonisation Scheme

-The £1bn scheme run by Salix for BEIS will provide up to 100% of the cost of capital projects designed to decarbonise public buildings.
+The PSDS run by Salix for BEIS can contribute to the capital cost projects designed to decarbonise public buildings.

 The purpose of the scheme is to help make eligible buildings more energy efficient and install low carbon heating systems like heat pumps, heating controls, glazing and insulation.

-Eligible bodies can apply for up to 100% grant funding for projects that meet one or more of the four Category Definitions:
+Eligible bodies can apply for grant funding for projects that meet one or more of the Category Definitions: